King Charles vows to follow queen's example as he is proclaimed monarch | Entertainment

 William's wife Kate becomes Princess of Wales, a role last held by the late Princess Diana.
 DEBATE ON THE MONARCHY?

 Elizabeth, who was the world's oldest and longest-serving head of state, came to the throne following the death of her father King George VI on Feb.
 6, 1952, when she was just 25.
 Over the decades she witnessed a seismic change in the social, political and economic structure of her nation.
-She won praise for guiding the monarchy into the 21st Century and modernising it in the process, despite intense media scrutiny and the often highly public travails of her family.
+She won praise for modernising the monarchy during her long reign, despite intense media scrutiny and the often highly public travails of her family.

 Charles, who opinion polls indicate is less popular than his mother, now has the task of securing the institution's future.
 "While we recognise that many people are reflecting on the loss of the queen, Britain does need a debate on the future of the monarchy in light of King Charles's accession to the throne," Graham Smith, head of the anti-monarchy Republic group, said.